Rethinking Continual Learning with Progressive Neural Collapse: Experiment Details

+\emph{3) Architecture-based approaches} freeze the important parameters for old tasks, train the remaining parameters to learn new tasks and expand the model if needed.
+Notably, PNN \citep{rusu2016progressive} preserved the weights for previous tasks and progressively expanded the network architecture to learn new tasks.
+LwF \citep{li2017learning} split the model parameters into two parts, where task-shared parameters are used to extract common knowledge and task-specific parameters are expanded for new tasks.
+Some studies \citep{yoon2017lifelong,hung2019compacting,yang2021grown} combined the strategies of weight selection, model pruning and expansion.

+\textbf{Neural Collapse.} The NC phenomenon during the terminal state of DNN training was first discovered in \citep{papyan2020prevalence}, which has further motivated a lot of studies on understanding NC.
+For example, NC has been investigated under different settings, e.g., imbalanced learning \citep{yang2022inducing, xie2023neural}, and also been applied in different domains, e.g., semantic segmentation \citep{shen2025in2nect, xie2025hard} and language models \citep{wu2024linguistic, zhu2024neural}.
+Very recently, several studies have emerged to leverage NC to facilitate better CL algorithm designs. \citep{yang2023neural} first proposed to use a fixed global ETF target for feature-classifier alignment in few-shot CL with an ETF classifier, whereas \citep{NCT1} applied the same idea to more general CL setups. \citep{dang2025memory} further integrated this idea with contrastive learning based CL.
+However, as mentioned earlier, the reliance on a fixed global ETF suffers from critical drawbacks, which we aim to address in this work.

-\subsection{Experiment Details}
+\section{Experiment Details}

-\subsubsection{Datasets}
+\subsection{Datasets}

-\textbf{Seq CIFAR-10}: Based on CIFAR-10 dataset~\cite{krizhevsky2009learning}, this benchmark partitions 10 classes into 5 sequential tasks (2 classes per task), and each class has 5000 and 1000 32 $\times$ 32 images each for training and testing, respectively;
+\textbf{Seq CIFAR-10}: Based on CIFAR-10 dataset~\citep{krizhevsky2009learning}, this benchmark partitions 10 classes into 5 sequential tasks (2 classes per task), and each class has 5000 and 1000 32 $\times$ 32 images each for training and testing, respectively;

-\textbf{Seq CIFAR-100}: Constructed from CIFAR-100~\cite{krizhevsky2009learning}, it comprises 10 tasks with 10 classes per task, and each class has 500 and 100 32 $\times$ 32 images each for training and testing, respectively;
+\textbf{Seq CIFAR-100}: Constructed from CIFAR-100~\citep{krizhevsky2009learning}, it comprises 10 tasks with 10 classes per task, and each class has 500 and 100 32 $\times$ 32 images each for training and testing, respectively;

-\textbf{Seq TinyImageNet}: Adapted from the TinyImageNet dataset \cite{le2015tiny}, this benchmark divides 200 classes into 10 sequential tasks (20 classes per task), and each class has 500 and 50 64 $\times$ 64 images each for training and testing, respectively.
+\textbf{Seq TinyImageNet}: Adapted from the TinyImageNet dataset \citep{le2015tiny}, this benchmark divides 200 classes into 10 sequential tasks (20 classes per task), and each class has 500 and 50 64 $\times$ 64 images each for training and testing, respectively.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}

 All experiments are conducted on a single RTX 4090 GPU.
-For all datasets, we employ a modified ResNet18 network architecture~\cite{he2016deep}, where the kernel size of the first convolutional layer is modified from 7$\times$7 to 3$\times$3, and the stride is changed from 2 to 1.
+For all datasets, we employ a modified ResNet18 network architecture~\citep{he2016deep}, where the kernel size of the first convolutional layer is modified from 7$\times$7 to 3$\times$3, and the stride is changed from 2 to 1.
 The batch size is set to 32 across all experiments.
 The number of training epochs is set to 50 for Sequential CIFAR-10 and Sequential CIFAR-100, and 100 for Sequential TinyImageNet.
+For the buffer size, we use 200 and 500 in the main comparison table.

 For ProNC, we consider the following hyperparameters: learning rate ($\eta$), weight of the alignment loss ($\lambda_1$), weight of the distillation loss ($\lambda_2$), momentum ($mom$), and weight decay ($wd$).
 The hyperparameters are selected through grid search.
 The chosen hyperparameters are presented in \Cref{tab:Hyper}, and their corresponding search spaces are provided in \Cref{tab:Space}.